-Firmly in the ‘non-sporting’ class of dogs, the Boston is a small-sized pupper.
+Firmly in the ‘non-sporting’ class of dogs, Boston Terriers are a small-sized pup.
 Tipping the scales at just 25 pounds for a large male, he is no heavyweight fighter like his ancestors.
 Small females can be as little as 12 pounds, which some would class as a toy dog.
 Couple that with a height of 15 to 17 inches, and you can that these dogs are light and lean.
-However, the Boston breed standard does state that they should never look gangly or scrawny.
+However, the breed standard does state that they should never look gangly or scrawny.
 They were bred to look solid and purposeful.

 Two of the Boston Terrier’s most distinct features are his naturally docked tail and the tuxedo marking on his chest.
 Both are important to differentiate him from similar-looking breeds, such as the French Bulldog, who he is often mistaken for.
 His tail is naturally short and set low on his rear.
 His neck is thick, carries his head proudly.
 Overall he is a proportionately-sized pup.

 This pup has what is known in the doggy world as Brachycephalic Syndrome.
 Or more commonly known as being flat-faced.
 His muzzle is extremely short, and his face is wrinkly.
 The Boston’s eyes are also very prominent, making him look bug-like.
 His charming smile is wide and adds to his cheeky appearance.